ibell/coolprop/Web/Fluids/Oxygen.rst

 ********************
-Water
+Oxygen
 ********************

 Equation of State Reference
 ===========================
-"The IAPWS Formulation 1995 for the Thermodynamic Propertiesof Ordinary Water Substance for General and Scientific Use",W. Wagner and A. Pruss, J. Phys.
+"Thermodynamic Properties of Oxygen from the Triple point to 300 K with pressures to 80 MPa", Richard B. Stewart, Richard T. Jacobsen, and W. Wagner, J. Phys.
 Chem.
 Ref.
 Data, v.
-31, 2000
+20, n.
+5, 1991

 Transport Properties Information
 ================================
-Thermal Conductivity: Release on the IAPWS Formulation 2011 for the Thermal Conductivity of Ordinary Water Substance

-Viscosity: Release on the IAPWS Formulation 2008 for the Viscosity of Ordinary Water Substance

-Surface Tension: International Representation of the Surface Tension of Ordinary Water Substance 1994
+Viscosity and Thermal Conductivity: "Viscosity and Thermal Conductivity Equations forNitrogen, Oxygen, Argon, and Air"E. W. Lemmon and R. T JacobsenInternational Journal of Thermophysics, Vol. 25, No. 1, January 2004
+Surface Tension: Lemmon, E.W. and Penoncello, S.G., "The Surface Tension of Air and Air Component Mixtures," Adv.
+Cryo.
+Eng., 39:1927-1934, 1994.

 Fluid Data